lwdozal/CV/index.md

 ## Coursework and Certifications
-\Theory of Statistics - School of Statistics, Spring 2023\
+Introduction to Computer Vision - Computer Science, Fall 2023 Theory of Statistics - School of Statistics, Spring 2023\
 Text Analysis Pedagogy Institute – JSTOR & University of Arizona, Summer 2022\
 Introduction to Artificial Intelligence– School of Information, Spring 2022\
 Information Retrieval– School of Information, Spring 2022\